Global Mobility, Immigration and Employment has been saved

 Global Mobility, Immigration and Employment

 Attracting foreign workers in a full employment environment is essential in order to drive domestic economic growth.
 Irish companies can and should leverage the experience and expertise of overseas counterparts to benefit their business locally.
-Revenue’s recently updated guidance on temporary assignees working in Ireland has significant negative implications for overseas personnel who regularly travel to Ireland for business meetings or short-term projects.
-The changes mean that there is potentially a payroll obligation for individuals who spend minimal days in Ireland each year or at the very least an increased administrative burden on companies to track the movements of these individuals in order to apply for a dispensation from payroll withholding.
+Revenue’s most recent guidance (April 2018) on temporary assignees working in Ireland has significant negative implications for overseas personnel who regularly travel to Ireland for business meetings or short-term projects.
+The current guidance means that there is potentially a payroll obligation for individuals who spend minimal days in Ireland each year or at the very least an increased administrative burden on companies to track the movements of these individuals in order to apply for a dispensation from payroll withholding.

 The marginal rate of tax should be reduced from its current level of 52% and the entry to the higher rate of tax should be increased.
 At the very least a roadmap should be put in place to demonstrate to workers when this burden will be reduced.

 The KEEP legislation needs to be amended to achieve the stated aim of helping Irish SMEs to recruit and retain appropriately skilled workers.
 The UK equivalent share scheme, the Enterprise Management Incentive, does not cap the value of the share options granted by reference to the employee’s annual emoluments and it would be a step in the right direction to remove this restriction.
 We would also welcome the introduction of a mechanism to agree the valuation of a company with Revenue for KEEP purposes in line with the UK regime.
 A further enhancement would be to allow the option period to be included for the holding period requirements of the CGT Entrepreneur relief.
 Furthermore the extension of the KEEP scheme to employers who do not meet the SME thresholds would greatly enhance Ireland’s competitiveness in the global war for talent.